-Sunday Worship at First Church is at 10:00AM.
-It lasts until about 11:00, and has something worshipful and meaningful for just about everyone.
-If you want to worship onsite at First Church, we encourage you to be vaccinated against COVID 19.
+Welcome!
+Sunday Worship at First Church is at 10:00AM and lasts one hour.
+If you want to worship on-site at First Church, we encourage you to be vaccinated against COVID-19.
 While in the sanctuary or the hallways of the building, please wear a mask that covers your nose and mouth and observe safe social distances.
-Our team of First Friends (hospitality ministry) will help you find a seat and offer you any instructions you may need, about participating in worship or finding your way around the building.
+You may also join us via YouTube.
+To get a feel for our services, download a bulletin or two or watch a recorded service on our YouTube channel.

 Communion (Sacrament of Christ’s Table)

 Communion is served on the first Sunday of each month and on Ash Wednesday and Maundy Thursday.
 Our table is open to all — there is no religious test or age requirement.